 The Jetpack will only recognize one working SIM card according to Verizon if the other account is still under contract – which mine is under contract.
 You then have the option of paying off the contract and then deactivating that line if you think the new prepaid hotpot line is the one you'll keep.

-If you still want to use your existing Jetpack, then these are the steps that you need to go through to make sure that your old Jetpack works with your new SIM card.
+If you still want to use your existing Jetpack, then these are the steps that you need to go through to add this data plan to Jetpack and make sure that your old Jetpack works with your new SIM card.

 Once you know the steps to get the account set up, then it shouldn't be a problem for you whatsoever, even if you wanted to go into the store and get it all set up there.
 Just present to them exactly what I showed you on the website by going to the prepaid plans option, and then click on the one that says $70.